 10. What questions can I answer for you?

 This might be the best place to start.
 Divorce is a confusing, emotional, overwhelming experience, and most people only do it once.
 Many clients simply don’t know what to expect and a little Q&A with an expert can go a long way toward making you feel more in control of the process.
-Have some patience and compassion for yourself — and I’ll answer your questions as thoroughly as possible…without giving legal advice.
+Have some patience and compassion for yourself — and I’ll answer your financial questions as thoroughly as possible…without giving legal advice.
 I’m here for the extra support you need.